insure logo

 • Address of the insured premises

-However, the most important part of the homeowners insurance declaration page is the list of coverage types and limits that apply to your policy.
-Here is where you will learn about how much coverage you have for things like:
+However, the most important part of the homeowners insurance declaration page is the coverage types and limits that apply to your policy.
+The declarations page lists how much coverage you have for:

-The declaration page also lists such important details as the premium amount you are paying for the coverage, the deductible that applies to the policy and any discounts that help trim the cost of your policy.
+The declaration page also lists the premium amount you are paying for the coverage, the deductible that applies to the policy and any discounts applied to your policy.

-Typically, a new homeowners insurance declaration page will be sent to you at the beginning of each new policy period.
-The declaration page itself may be tucked in among several other pages of documentation that your homeowners insurance company sends you.
-But it should not be difficult to find the page and its distinctive look.
+A new homeowners insurance declaration page will be sent to you at the beginning of each new policy period.
+The declaration page is usually one of the first pages in the policy documents that your homeowners insurance company sends you at renewal.

 How to read a homeowners insurance declaration page